turingschool/career-development-curriculum/module_four/negotiations.md

 ### Session Structure

--INM:
-	-Introduce question: what would you say if you were asked this question?
-	-Don’t give a number — this is a conversation -Instead, say this and here’s all the things you can consider when looking at an offer…
--Example: what would you consider about this offer?
-	-Discuss
--Email chain demo on this offer — scripted and think aloud

--You Do: Provide offer example and discuss negotiating beyond salary
-	-In groups, discuss and craft a response

 * Opening: objectives, recap of external review, turn & talk (10 mins)
 * Ins & Outs of Negotations (15 mins)
 * I Do: Offer Discussion & Demo (10 mins)